-I’ll take this Quick and Easy Apple Crisp Recipe is loaded with sweet juicy apples in brown sugar and cinnamon sauce and topped with a delicate crunch.
-It’s simple to put together and the perfect treat especially with a dollop of frozen yogurt.
+Quick and Easy Apple Crisp Recipe is loaded with sweet juicy apples in brown sugar and cinnamon sauce and topped with a delicate crunch.
+It’s simple to put together and the perfect treat especially with a dollop of ice cream.

 I love apples, and I will choose an apple crisp or pie over cake anytime.
 With my sweet tooth, I set out to make a recipe that didn’t shoot my healthy food choices out of the water.

 This is definitely one of John’s favorite ways to enjoy apples!
 What I like about this Quick and Easy Apple Crisp recipe is that it tastes like a great apple pie but you don’t have to fuss with a crust.